Pomegranate-Bird/ECE5_TurtleBotDocumentation/docs/pid.md

 **Background on Control Theory**

-PID controllers otherwise known as Proportional Integral Controllers are a type of tool utilized to control the behavior of a system.
-PID controllers originate from a field called control theory, control theory specializes in creating mathematical models of systems.
-By creating a mathematical model of a system, it allows you to design functions which produce desired outcomes.
+PID controllers, otherwise known as Proportional–Integral–Derivative controllers, are tools used to regulate the behavior of a system.
+They originate from a field called control theory, which focuses on creating mathematical models of systems.
+By developing a mathematical model, engineers can design control functions that produce desired outcomes and ensure the system behaves in a stable and predictable way.

 **Example:**

 Our TurtleBot is an example of a system.
-The kinmatics of our TurtleBot can be described by the Differential Drive model.
-Since our TurtleBot dosen't have a steering joint between the two front wheels like a regular car, it turns by varing the speeds of both it's wheels.
+The kinematics of the TurtleBot can be described by the differential drive model.
+Unlike a car, which uses a steering joint to turn its front wheels, our TurtleBot turns by varying the speeds of its two wheels.
+By increasing the speed of one wheel and decreasing the speed of the other, the robot can rotate left or right.

 ![Differential Drive Robot: TurtleBot](pictures/kinematicsv2.png)